 I have spent the first 2 weeks of the admission process going through the hell of the ED tormenting me for letting this happen.
 However, I have now reached a turning point with a game changing realization…

-After a great deal of tears, I am now working with the ward staff and my family to take one day at a time.
-It sounds so trivial and in years gone by I would have shrugged off such a suggestion.
+After a great deal of tears, I am now working with the ward staff and my family to take it one day at a time.
+It sounds so trivial and in years gone by I would’ve shrugged off such a suggestion.
 However it is helping A LOT.

 Stress often arises when we grapple to get control of a situation which has been taken out of our hands.
 This causes a great deal of angst as anxiety levels rocket.